skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 3. Larimar effectively supports selective fact forgetting and prevents information leakage using its one-shot memory updating mechanism.
 Recursive Search-Based Solution for Long Context Generalization: A simple recursive search-based approach is provided to enable Larimar's memory to generalize to longer input contexts.

 ## Model architecture
+Larimar consists of three main components: encoder, decoder, and adaptive memory.
+1) Encoder: Transforms the input into a latent vector
+2) Decoder:
+3) Memory: Stores episodes in encoded form

 ## Memory Operations

 ## Results

 ## Conclusion